 Meanwhile, Donald is asleep at his apartment.
 Suddenly, he’s woken up by Darkman who tells him that he’s willing to allow him to comfort Julie.
 As such, he gives him a book called Child Ellen and takes his leave right before Dr. Coe is able to turn on the light.

 As Peyton heads out with the knowledge that what he did was for Hastings’ happiness, he’s suddenly approached by Witchfinder and gets tied up by his whip.
-Westlake ultimately learns this man was responsible burning the bad lady at the stake as his unhinged rage builds up and gives him the strength to break free from the lariat.
+Westlake ultimately learns that this man was responsible burning the bag lady at the stake as his unhinged rage builds up and gives him the strength to break free from the lariat.
 From there, a brief fight breaks out before Witchfinder jabs his sword into Darkman.
 While Peyton withstood the strike, he soon finds out that the blade was laced with a narcotic drug as he proceeds to pass out.

-From there, he dreams that he’s at a carnival with Julie as they’re approached by a clown who seems to know who him and his relationship.
+From there, he dreams that he’s at a carnival with Julie as they’re approached by a clown who seems to know him and his relationship.
 From there, he reveals himself as Durant before he viciously strikes Westlake’s face, causing Julie to run off in terror.
 Afterwards, Robert continues to taunt him, especially with whether or not he’s alive.
 From there, Darkman regains consciousness and finds himself chained up within a dungeon as Issue 2 ends with the Witchfinder about to torture him.

 Issue 3 begins with Michael holding up a simmering poker towards Peyton and ordering him to confess his sins.
 Despite being subjected to various torture methods, his severed nerves prevents him from feeling the insufferable pain.
 Instead, his mind wanders towards the events of the previous issue as he relieves how he wound up in this position.
 From there, he chastises Whitlock by saying that he only slaughters the destitute and downtrodden for personal pleasure.
 However, Witchfinder refuses to be swayed.
 Just then, Peyton’s face mask has reached its 99-minute limit and proceeds to fall apart, revealing the burnt remains of his true face.
 With his own self-convincing that Darkman is a “most foul” creature, he vows to make him break and confess before taking his leave.
 Later, he returns to Hermetic Ideas as Tad snaps Sanford back into conscious control of his body and proudly comments the “past-life regression” process.
 Whitelocke nervously states his intention to discontinue with this, but Lowell refuses to hear of it as he pays him and plans on returning.

 We then shift over to the Murnau-Sprang Medical Center as Donald visits Julie and says that while he’s unsure why she’s been avoiding him, he still respects her reasons before giving her the book that Darkman presented him with.
 She explains that this is was a personal favorite of hers that was lost in the lab explosion before she ponders how she could have know about this.
 While he initially considers telling her the truth, Dr. Coe fabricates a tale where he saw it in a used book shop and that when he saw it, it reminded him of her.
-As he’s about to take her leave, Hastings ultimately decides to ask him out for a post-work meet, to which he accepts.
+As she’s about to take her leave, Hastings ultimately decides to ask him out for a post-work meet, to which he accepts.

 Back in the torture chamber, Darkman is unable to break free of his chains, mainly because he’s too weary to build up his unhinged rage.
-As such, he thinks up a scenario where the Witchfinder is attacking the Bag Lady.
+As such, he thinks up a scenario where the Witchfinder is attacking the bag lady.
 However, it’s still not enough.
 As such, he places Julie in the female hobo’s place.
 This finally allows him to build up enough rage for his enhanced strength to kick in and rip his shackles from the wall.
 As he makes his way outside, Peyton sees that the Witchfinder’s base is located off of Leroux Park as he also notices a few more hobos.
 Later, he makes it back to his abandoned church as he tells himself to stay focused on his original scientific endeavor of perfecting the synthetic skin.
 However, his machines begin to falter due to its damaged ram sectors.
 As they ultimately crash, Westlake takes care of the mechanical malfunction as he initially compares himself to his damaged skin-creating computers before he reasserts his self-determination.
 As such, he dawns himself with a set of clothes that he acquired from either Eddie Black’s gang or purchased with cash that came from said gang.
 Within his disguise, he heads over to the library in order to look up Matthew Hopkins.
 However, newspapers articles and biographical indexes come up as dead ends.
 Fortunately, historical references finally break through as he learns that this Witchfinder General was an Englishman who lived in the 17th Century.
 He went around and slayed anyone he deemed a witch and always demanded payment for his services.
 However, the biggest detail comes when he learns that Matthew has been deceased since 1647.